ojuarapaul/ojuarapaul/README.md

 Hi!
-As I am very commited to improve my web developer skills, I have not had enough time to finish the read.me file.
-I sincerely apologize.
-Paul
+I live in Vancouver, Canada, and I'm on the road to becoming a Full Stack Web Developer.
+As I have an Architecture background, people suggest me to go take the UI/UX or Web Design path, but I think I'm more into code.

+Me in a few lines:

-- 👋 Hi there, I am @ojuarapaul.
-I am a full stack web dev student.
+- I am @ojuarapaul.
+As of 2022, I am a Full Stack Web Dev student.
+Take a look at my online portfolio: https://ojuarapaul.github.io/myportfolio/index.html.
-- 👀 I’m interested in any aspect of full stack development.
+- I’m interested in any aspect of full stack development.
-- 🌱 I’m currently learning JavaScript / React / MongoDB / Python / APIs
+- I’m currently learning JavaScript / React / MongoDB / Python / APIs
-- 💞️ I’m looking to collaborate on any project I can be an useful asset.
+- I’m looking to collaborate on any project so I can be a useful asset.
-- 📫 How to reach me?
-Well, just email ojuarapaul@gmail.com
+- How to reach me?
+Well, just email ojuarapaul@gmail.com.
+It won't take long for you to get my reply ;-).

 <!---
 ojuarapaul/ojuarapaul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.